bugzmanov/cleancode-critique/src/chapter_38.md

 What's Martin is advocating is bottom-up approach to software development: first make it work, then make it beautiful( = "clean", in Matrins worldview).

 But this is not the only way to design software!

-In my experience, some of the most elegant solutions emerge from top-down thinking:
+In my experience, top-down design often produces more elegant solutions:

 1) Start by imagining how you want the code to look like
-2) Draft pseudocode
+2) Sketch it in pseudocode
 3) Gradually fill in the implementation details, making adjustments as needed while preserving the original design

 ### A Concrete Example

-One of my biggest pet peeves is that tables aren’t used often enough in programming.
-[Decision Tables](https://www.hillelwayne.com/post/decision-tables/) have an amazing property: they make complex logic immediately obvious and provide a perfect overview of the problem.
+One of my biggest pet peeves is that [Decision Tables](https://www.hillelwayne.com/post/decision-tables/) are underused in programming.
+They make complex logic immediately obvious and provide a perfect overview of the problem.

 ```
 PAYMENT METHOD    |   DISCOUNT CODE   |    TAX STATUS    |    PRICE